Here's something you've probably never wondered, ever: How would existential German film director Werner Herzog prepare Utica chicken riggies?

 loading...

-Werner Herzog's filmmaking style is unmistakable, characterized by its artful, thought-provoking subject matter, and often accompanied by his own haunting, heavily-accented narration.
+Werner Herzog's style is unmistakable, marked by its thought-provoking subject matter and often accompanied by his own haunting -- and heavily-accented -- narration.

 So what would it sound like if he recited a chicken riggies recipe?
 Since I can't just go give this dude a call -- (I wish) -- I had to settle on the next best thing: Asking ChatGPT to do it.